 - Fourth and last stop: the Romanic-Byzantine baptistery.
 It is located near the medieval bell tower and is the only example of the 11th century to preserve the original pictorial decorations.

-And if you are still not tired, just know that numerous artefacts found during the excavation campaigns are exhibited even in the Concordia National Museum in Portogruaro which from Concordia Sagittaria is easily reachable even on foot thanks to a cycling-pedestrian trail along river Lemene.
+And if you are still not tired, just know that numerous artefacts found during the excavation campaigns are exhibited even in the Concordia National Archaeological Museum in Portogruaro which from Concordia Sagittaria is easily reachable even on foot thanks to a cycling-pedestrian trail along river Lemene.